Joycee3822/consumers/README.md

 - **Create any other interesting reports** to further analyze customer data.

 ### 2. SQL
-*Hint: You need to load the dataset into your SQL Server environment to write and validate your queries.*

-Write queries to extract key insights based on the following questions:
 - Retrieve the total number of customers from each region.
 - Find the most popular subscription type by the number of customers.
 - Find customers who canceled their subscription within 6 months.